sjbavier/Reference/network/linux-iptables.md

 #### **Examples:**

-enable traffic on localhost, this will enable all communications on the localhost such as connections between a database and wep application on the same machine
+enable traffic on localhost, this will enable all communications on the localhost such as connections between a database and web application on the same machine

 ```sh
 iptables -A INPUT -i lo -j ACCEPT